Creating an LQA process

 Subjective errors:

 • Literal translations are used to describe a word-for-word translation of the source text.
 They sound unnatural and don’t convey the intended meaning.
+Identifying and correcting these in the LQA process ensures the final product is fluent.

 • Mistranslations are incorrect translations that mislead readers.